// Remove Clearing button

 Level B (HE Intermediate) Spanish 20

-You will again have optional modules that explore the cultures and histories of the countries where your chosen languages are spoken.
+You'll again choose modules to continue exploring and comparing the countries where your chosen language(s) are spoken.

 In addition, you will have the opportunity to study beginners’ modules in:

-• Catalan or Italian if you study Spanish
+• Catalan or Italian if you study French or Spanish

 • Dutch if you study German